-The Leapfrog program at Center for Talent Development (CTD) provides fast-paced summer classes for children, age 4 through grade 3, who have a keen, early interest in learning.
+The Leapfrog program at Center for Talent Development (CTD) provides engaging summer classes for children, age 4 through grade 3, who have a keen, early interest in learning.
 Each Leapfrog class challenges children to delve deeply into an exciting and timely topic, such as computer programming, zoology, playwriting, engineering, or rocket science.
 Half-day courses are offered morning and afternoon at all grade levels.
 All-day courses are available to students completing grades 1 through 3.
 All courses are one week long.
 Children may enroll in just one course or multiple courses.

 Video Tutorial | CTD Summer Application